D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 - This error might occur due to the unsupported usage of the `run_on_bpu` operator at the moment. `run_on_bpu` currently only supports operators like `Relu`, `Softmax`, and pooling (e.g., `maxpool`, `avgpool`) at the end of the model, as well as CPU*+Transpose combinations (where you can specify a Transpose node name to run CPU* operations on BPU).
-If your model meets these conditions but still encounters issues, please contact Horizon technical support for further analysis.
+If your model meets these conditions but still encounters issues, please contact D-Robotics technical support for further analysis.
 If it doesn't meet the criteria, you can request a development evaluation.

 <font color='Blue'>【Question】</font>